DaGooseYT/dagoosebox/README.md

 - TIP31C (x2, $1.46): https://bit.ly/3c4znce
 - Custom PCB (~$4.00): Price is an estimated average and can vary on the basis of where you get it manufactured and other characteristics such as the solder mask.

-Estimated total component cost (No tax or shipping costs included): $49.87 USD *All components were priced on 7/25/2022.
-Prices of the componants above are subject to change according to each seller's policies and inflation.
+Estimated total component cost (No tax or shipping costs included): $49.87 USD<br />
+*All components were priced on 7/25/2022.
+Prices of the components above are subject to change according to each seller's policies and inflation.<br />

-You will also need a 16v 4A power supply.
+You will also need a 16v 4.5A power supply.
 This is not calculated in the price list above.
 Here is the one I used for this project: https://amzn.to/3c4339q

 ## Mechanical info